 Footwear is important as well.
 Craigholme’s field has a nasty habit of retaining water after prolonged rain or a cloudburst.
 This is due to poor drainage.
 After one of our torrential summer days, welly boots are de rigueur but normally stout hiking boots if well waterproofed (and treacle like mud is not a problem in the car) will do.
 If seagulls are diving for fish in the puddles, we usually cancel shooting.
 Should we get a period of dry weather (Honest mister, it has happened.
 Would I lie to you? :o), trainers are perfectly acceptable on the field BUT NOT toe less sandals/flip flops or similar.
 Toes MUST be covered.
 If your toes are bare/covered only with socks you will NOT be allowed to shoot.
 This is for your protection from arrows in the grass.
 Think spike sticking out of ground at very shallow angle and your foot being impaled!
 (This is defined in rule 307 (b) of the Rules of Shooting … and is the rule before the notorious 307 (c) that defines camo, denim and crop-tops as crimes against the dignity of archery).

 Hats are a major part of archery as every archer needs at least one silly shooting hat – the sillier the better.
 (Not covered by rule 307 :o) Bucket hats are popular to keep the sun off the head, shade the eyes from the sun (or rain for that matter) and gives you another place to put badges.
 Just remember not to have a large brim or wear a large peaked baseball cap as these might impede your draw.
 Early and late in the season, a beanie will keep your ears warm.

 With clothing dealt with, other items are fairly optional for comfort.
 Water on hot days, flask for hot drinks on cold.
 A collapsible chair if you want a seat and the ground is wet.
-A snack (non greasy) … all fairly standard stuff.
+A snack (non greasy trust me) … all fairly standard stuff.
 Just dont bring too many things … you do have to carry them onto and off the field.